chengpeiquan/bassist/packages/changelog/README.md

 ## Implementation Principle

-Inside this package, the program will run the conventional-changelog CLI command to generate CHANGELOG, so "conventional-changelog-cli" is provided as a dependency of the package and does not need to be installed separately.
+In this package, the program will run the conventional-changelog CLI command to generate CHANGELOG, so `conventional-changelog-cli`, as the peerDependency of the package, also needs to be installed together.

 ## Options